 The R-1 visa is for people traveling to the US to work in a religious organization.

 The organization must be registered as a non-profit organization in the US, a religious organization that has ties to any religious denomination in the US, or that has a group tax exemption.

 What are the Requirements to Apply for the R-1 Visa?

-You must have been a member of the religious organization for at least the past two years and you must be a minister or the religious equivalent.
-You will be required to work at least 20 hours/week and not accept any other working positions while you are in the US.
+To apply for the R-1 Visa, you must have been a member of the religious organization for at least the past two years and have been a minister or the religious equivalent.
+You will be required to work at least 20 hours/week and can not accept any other employment offers during your stay in the US.